The Films of Joseph L. Mankiewicz

 HOUSE OF STRANGERS (1949) C+

-It is a compelling Fox film noir starring Edward G. Robinson, Susan Hayward, and Richard Conte.
-It was remade as “Broken Arrow” in 1954 with Spencer Tracy.
+A compelling Fox film noir starring Edward G. Robinson, Susan Hayward, and Richard Conte.
+Remade as “Broken Arrow” in 1954 with Spencer Tracy.

 Sleuth (1972).
 JLM Rated.
 The Criterion Collection.